 Mediation: Where to Begin

-- Has an excellent reputation within the community.
-The Aurit Center has been chosen as “Best Family Law Firm” by azfoothills.com, Best of Our Valley, for five years in a row.
+Has an excellent reputation within the community.
+The Aurit Center has been chosen as “Best Family Law Firm” by azfoothills.com, Best of our Valley, for the for five years in a row.

-- Keeps costs low.
+Keeps costs low.
 The Aurit Center offers predictable personalized Flat Fees that are 80-90% less than that cost of litigation.
-You will likely complete your entire divorce for less than you would pay for one spouse’s divorce attorney fees.
+You will likely complete your entire divorce for less than you would pay for one spouse’s divorce attorney.

-- Supports healthy co-parenting during and after divorce.
-The Aurit Center mediator’s facilitate and demonstrate effective, collaborative communication skills, which contributes to ongoing healthy communication between co-parents.
+Supports health co-parenting during and after divorce.
+The Aurit Center mediator’s facilitate and demonstrate effective, collaborative communication skills which contribute to ongoing healthy communication between co-parents.
 We provide ongoing Periodic Reviews to help parents identify and discuss potential changes to their agreements to best meet the changing needs of the children.

 Why Mediation is the Healthier Option

-- Versatility: You can choose to also work with a lawyer concurrently.
+Versatility: You can choose to also work with a lawyer.

 Divorce mediation might be right for you when you want to:

-- Maintain an amicable relationship,avoiding the conflict and emotional toll of a trial.
+Maintain an amicable relationship and void the conflict and emotional toll of a trial

 HELPFUL TIP: Mediation is successful when both spouses commit to the process.